killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 - Ambiguity
 ---

 "Your intentions don't matter, your impact does," is a statement that, if you spend much time in social justice spaces, you've probably heard more times than you can account for.
-Maybe you've said it, or heard _me_ say it.
+Maybe you've said it yourself, or heard _me_ say it.

-It's [a standard-issue knowledge grenade](https://www.itspronouncedmetrosexual.com/2012/05/5-reasons-my-approach-to-social-justice-work-is-better-than-yours/#3-i-try-not-to-be-overbearing-or-aggravating) handed out to social justice infantry everywhere, and it's something new recruits pick up quickly and are always ready to lob at enemy forces.
+It's [a standard-issue knowledge grenade](https://www.itspronouncedmetrosexual.com/2012/05/5-reasons-my-approach-to-social-justice-work-is-better-than-yours/#3-i-try-not-to-be-overbearing-or-aggravating) handed out to social justice infantry everywhere.
+And it's something new recruits pick up quickly and are ready to lob at enemy forces at the first sight of "intentions."

-"It doesn't matter that you weren't trying to be racist..." _Teeth pulling out the pin._ "What you said _was_ racist!" _Toss!_ "And the fact that you're even defending your intentions is a way of defending White Supremacy!" _Boom!_
+"It doesn't matter that you weren't _trying to be_ racist..." _They say, pulling out the pin with their teeth._ "What you said _was_ racist!" _Toss!
+Fire in the hole!_ "And the fact that you're even defending your intentions is a way of defending White Supremacy!" _Boom!_

 We've been at war with intentions for as long as I've been doing social justice.
 And it's a war we're winning, at least by the accounts of the people on our side.
 We've amassed a tremendous army against intentions, with more people enlisting every day.
+Ask any of them how they feel about "intentions."

-The problem with this analogy, and with the general way this sentiment is expressed, is that this isn't a war.
+The problem with this analogy, and with the general way the anti-intentions sentiment is expressed, is that this isn't a war.
 And the _they_ we're grenading aren't the enemy.
 Truly, "they" aren't even a "they."
 We're a we.
 But we'll get to that later.

 First, what led to us occupying a war mentality where good intentions, and anyone who is expressing them, are bad?